aimms/how-to/C_Other/104-using-email-client-library.rst

     Replacements are done one-by-one, in order.
 Avoid using a place holder value that contains the entire name of another value.
 For example, using the place holders ``CUSTOMER, CUSTOMERNAME`` would result in the replacement ``123, 123NAME`` and no replacements would occur for ``CUSTOMERNAME``.

-.. this should probably be explained rather in the templates topic
+.. this ^ could be explained in the templates topic instead

-The ``PlaceHolderValues`` must be defined in the declaration if using a set.
+You must define ``PlaceHolderValues`` in the declaration if using a set to pull replacement values from.
 Otherwise you can define the data in strings here.

 .. show an example of the loop here?